 Dr. Roman Gerodimos is Founder of the GPSG and a Senior Academic in Global Current Affairs in the Media School at Bournemouth University.
 Roman’s background is in political science and international studies.
 He holds an MSc in Government (LSE) and a PhD in Political Communication (Bournemouth).
 His doctoral thesis examined online youth civic engagement in the UK, focusing on young users’ evaluations of NGO websites.
 It won the 2010 Arthur McDougall Fund Prize for the Best Dissertation in Elections, Electoral Systems or Representation by the UK’s Political Studies Association.

-Roman’s current research projects focus on youth engagement with global current affairs; the role of digital literacy in fostering civic responsibility and global citizenship; and the relationship between new media, public space and the civic culture.
+Roman’s current research projects focus on extremism and terrorism in Greece; the relationship between digital media, urban public space and civic culture; youth engagement with global current affairs; and the role of digital literacy in fostering civic responsibility and global citizenship.
 He is the co-editor of “The Media, Political Participation and Empowerment” (Routledge 2013) and “The Politics of Extreme Austerity: Greece Beyond the Crisis” (Palgrave 2014).
-He has published in scholarly journals and has contributed to many media and academic outlets internationally, while he is also available for consultancy work.
+He has published in scholarly journals such as Political Studies, Public Administration and Information, Communication & Society, and has contributed to many media and academic outlets internationally, while he is also available for consultancy work.
 He is a Fellow of the Higher Education Academy and a faculty member at the Salzburg Academy on Media & Global Change.

 > E-mail: email@example.com